List of DC Comics characters: D: Dragorin

 Dragorin is a character appearing in American comic books published by DC Comics.

 Dragorin is a vampire-like DNAlien from the artificial planet Transilvane.
 He and the werewolf-like Lupek are first seen looking for their creator Dabney Donovan, during which they encounter Superman and Jimmy Olsen.
 Both of them later find Transilvane in an abandoned graveyard as they learned from Dragorin, Lupek, and the DNAliens of a "Demon Dog" that threatens their planet.
 Superman is able to thwart the "Demon Dog", which is revealed to be a device with chemical defoliants in it.
 Afterwards, Dragorin and his fellow monsters return to Transilvane.

-Dragorin later reunites with Dabney Donovan when they encounter Gabby Gabrielli, a member of the Newsboy Legion who fell into the underground land that Donovan created.
-Before Dragorin can attack Gabby, he is saved by the DNAlien Angry Charlie.

-Dragorin later raids the Metropolis Zoo and obtains a wolverine so that Dabney Donovan can make use of it.

-Dragorin accompanies Dabney Donovan in attacking Guardian and the Newsboy Legion.
-Donovan takes Guardian and the Newsboy Legion captive and has Guardian battle Lupek at his circus.
-After Guardian defeats Lupek and rescues the Newsboy Legion, Dragorin tries to attack him, only to be taken out.

-Dragorin and Lupek represent Transilvane in the Demolition Run, where they ride a skeletal monster truck.
-When their truck is taken out by Superboy, Dragorin and Lupek return to Transilvane.

-When Transilvane becomes more organized, Dragorin leads his fellow vampires into ruling their territory.
-Lord Bludd of the Frankenstein Monsters tell a visiting Superman and Dabney Donovan that Dragorin is responsible for the feuds between the different houses.
-Lupek's werewolves take Superman and Donovan to Dragorin, who reveals that Donovan is planning on purging Transilvane.
-After destroying the doomsday device, Superman cuts a deal with Dragorin that involves him withdrawing the Mandragore that appeared on Earth in exchange for Donovan not destroying Transilvane.
-Dragorin accepts the deal and Superman takes Donovan back to Earth, intending to return him to the custody of Project Cadmus.